Can you mount an art exhibition about race in the age of Trump?

 Probing questions

-Sasa Aakil, a 22-year-old artist who was a student collaborator on “The Shape of Power”, told CNN the exhibition was not designed to make people feel resentment towards their country, but to consider the broader context of the art.
+Aakil, the student collaborator on “The Shape of Power,” told CNN the exhibition was not designed to make people feel resentment toward their country, but to consider the broader context of the art.

 She recalled the first time she saw “The Dying Tecumseh.”
 It unnerved her, she said, especially as she learned more about the distorted version of the history the artwork relayed.